Tall Cool One (novel): Plot summary

 Meanwhile, Cammie and Adam's relationship is growing, but they have not had sex yet which Cammie finds strange.
 She tries to seduce him on the beach but Adam refuses and Cammie realizes he is a virgin, finding it sweet.
 Still, she doesn't want people to think she has lost her reputation as a vixen and so Cammie tells everyone she and Adam are having amazing sex, unbeknownst to him.
 Cammie and Adam do attempt to have sex throughout the course of the book but they are always interrupted.
 Eventually, she and Adam agree to wait until the time is right.

 The two take shelter in a seemingly empty mansion as a thunderstorm begins while Kai and Eduardo realize the girls are missing.
 Eduardo calls Jackson Sharpe, who cancels the Jay Leno appearance to go to Mexico to search for Sam.
 A search party begins and in the morning, Sam and Anna are discovered by the guards of the owner who owns the place.
 The two explain their story and are rescued by Jackson and his helicopter.
 Anna is a little jealous and hurt that her own father didn't come also.
 Sam is confused when Eduardo acts coldly to her after they return to Las Casitas but shrugs it off as they are now going their separate ways.
 However, back in Beverly Hills, Sam throws a party with her friends who all eagerly demand to know the details of the rescue and Eduardo shows up to apologize for mistreating Sam and asks her out on another date.
 Also, Anna's parents once again part separate ways and she is relieved.
 With her head clear, Anna is finally able to surf properly, much to her delight.

+Reception

+In 2005, Tall Cool One was nominated for the Quills Award for Young Adult/Teen Fiction.